gaia-platform/GaiaPlatform/README.md

 sudo apt install clang-format-10 clang-tidy-10 debhelper ...
 ```

-Then move to the `third_party/production/` folder and then follow the instruction of each `gdev.cfg` file in each subdirectory:
+Then move to the `third_party/production/` folder and follow the instructions in the `gdev.cfg` file within each subdirectory:

 For instance, let's consider `daemonize/gdev.cfg`: